Fywex1/Fywex1/README.md

 </div>

 ### :man_technologist: About me:
-• Hi, I'm Astr0,👋 I'm a software engineering high school student who also have interest in cyber security and networking.
+• Software engineering high school student

+• Learning cyber security and networking by myself and courses.

 • This is the OSs, Languages and tools that I know. :point_down: